FAQ: YOUTH CAMPS

 The mission of our youth camp programs is to partner with families and churches in raising up generations of grace, encouraging people to be transformed and encouraged by the Good News of the Gospel.

 When does registration open for youth camps?

-Registration opens in early 2022!
+Registration opens February 1 every year!
 Follow our Facebook and Instagram and sign up for our email list to be the first to know.

 When do applications open for youth camps staff (college and high school aged)?

 Applications for Senior Staff (college aged staff) and Junior Staff (high school aged staff) open January 1.
 Follow our Facebook and Instagram and sign up for our email list to be the first to know!